Cookware

 refrigerate, bake and serve in the same dish.

-meaning that there are no chemicals to leach out into the food (and to you) as
+that there are no chemicals to leach out into the food (and to you) as there is

 reactions with foods, such as acids.